Here is what you need to apply for an Evergreen Indiana library card from the Franklin County Public Library District:

 Anyone can use the libraries.
 For the purpose of borrowing materials, the Franklin County Public Library District offers Evergreen Indiana library cards to residents of Franklin County.
 Applicants for an Evergreen Indiana library card must present the required approved identification in person at the Evergreen Indiana library that will issue the library card.
 Library cards are not permitted to be used by persons other than the registered card holder.
 Signing an Evergreen Indiana library card denotes acceptance of responsibility for all fines and fees and for payment for lost or damaged materials.

-A patron must present a library card in good standing to borrow materials.
+A patron must present a library card to borrow materials.
 In most cases, a maximum of 100 items may be charged simultaneously on an Evergreen Indiana library card.
-There is a maximum limit of 10 DVDs, 10 videos, and 1 gaming software item per Evergreen Indiana library card.
-The 100 item, 10 DVD, 10 video, and 1 gaming software limits are calculated at the consortium level and not at the library level.
+There is a maximum limit of 10 DVDs, and 1 gaming software item per Evergreen Indiana library card.
+The 100 item, 10 DVDs, and 1 gaming software limits are calculated at the consortium level and not at the library level.

 If you forget your library card, you should: